 What is Tarka or Tadka?

-Tarka (also called tadka) is simply tempering aromatic spices in hot oil to release their full flavour.
-For our Masoor dal today the spices are tempered in oil with fresh tomato, onions, garlic, ginger and chillies.
+Tarka (also called tadka) is tempering aromatic spices in hot oil to release their full flavour.
+For our Masoor Dal the spices are tempered in oil with fresh tomato, onions, garlic, ginger and chillies.
 The cooked lentils are then added to the tarka to infuse.
 So good!

 Source: One Green Planet